 The operator and respondents may be thinking about different clocks.

-A timer rule should always be verified on a disposable test form before a real launch.
+A deadline workflow should always be verified on a disposable test form before a real launch.

 If a form has both a hard deadline and a hard seat cap, use both rules and be clear about which one triggers first.